 We have full instructions on how to make a smoker doing a Weber Smokey Joe smoker conversion.

+Looking for ideas on what to cook in your smoker?
 Try these yummy smoked camping recipes on your next trip!

 More Unique Camping Recipes